operator-framework/operator-controller/pprof/README.md

 Here is a brief breakdown of what information is provided in each profile file in this directory:
 - `kubeapiserver_cpu_profile.pb` - This is the CPU utilization of the core kube-apiserver
 - `kubeapiserver_heap_profile.pb` - This is the Memory utilization of the core kube-apiserver
-- `rukpakapiserver_cpu_profile.pb` - This is the CPU utilization of the custom rukpak-packageserver apiserver
+- `catalogd_apiserver_cpu_profile.pb` - This is the CPU utilization of the custom catalogd apiserver
-- `rukpakapiserver_heap_profile.pb` - This is the Memory utilization of the custom rukpak-packageserver apiserver
+- `catalogd_apiserver_heap_profile.pb` - This is the Memory utilization of the custom catalogd apiserver
 - `manager_cpu_profile.pb` - This is the CPU utilization of the CatalogSource controller (and other controllers associated with this manager).
 - `manager_heap_profile.pb` - This is the Memory utilization of the CatalogSource controller (and other controllers associated with this manager).
 - `kubeapiserver_alone_cpu_profile.pb` - This is the CPU utilization for the core kube-apiserver without running our custom apiserver